nebelgrau77/pcf8563-rs/README.md

 [] get the control settings
 [x] set time only (for applications like clocks, without data)

+### TO DO:
+- add various `get_` functions (alarm settings, clock output and timer frequency, interrupt status etc.)
+- add the optional `init()` function that will clear various settings at once
+- write the blog post
+- add an nRF example
+- publish on crates.io

 ### Blog post placeholder:

 [blog post](https://nebelgrau77.github.io/posts/helloworld/)